swayanjeet/CogentLabsTest/README.md

    1. Redis container : This is used for storing the metadata of the images which are currently waiting to be processed, also meatdata which are currently being processed by the workers and also which have already been processed by the workers.
    2. Flask Application Container : This is used for building up the REST APIs which is exposed to User in order to submit the files, check which stage the file is in through the file_id.
    3. Worker Containers : These workers pick up the image metadata from the STAGING queue, process them (re-size the images) and then move them to a completed SET (literally a SET datastructure is implemented in Redis).
 Currently only 2 worker containers have been set-up for the demo.
+   4. Test environment Container : This container just provides access to all the services and containers inside the default application network so as to run some tests.

    The below images corresponds to architectural details.
    ![Architecture Diagram](https://github.com/swayanjeet/CogentLabsTest/blob/master/docs/Architecture.png "Architecture Diagram")